 Several sprigs fresh mint

-Muddle 2 sprigs of mint with the sugar in the bottom of a cocktail shaker or large glass.
+Muddle 2 sprigs (or about 6-8 leaves) of mint with the sugar in the bottom of a large glass.
 You want to release the mint’s natural oils, but not completely annihilate it.

 Add the rum and lime juice, and stir until the sugar is dissolved; take a sip to check the tartness and adjust to taste with sugar if needed.